 Staff coordinated another successful annual 9-1-1 Early Adopter Summit which invites 9-1-1 visionaries around the country to collaborate, share ideas, and hear the latest innovations in the industry.
-However, despite the reinstitution of travel restrictions for several of our attendees, the planning committee was able to transition to a virtual event with less than six weeks to plan and execute.
+After having to host a virtual event in 2021, the planning committee and attendees enjoyed being able to once again meet in person, this year in Arlington.